thumbrise/srtor/README.md

 Translator of subtitles in srt format.

+- No limits
 - No dependencies
 - No installation (portable)
-- Translates quickly
-- Records quickly
-- Completely free
+- Quick translate

-## Installation
+## How to get
 - [Download](https://github.com/thumbrise/srtor/releases)
 - Select your OS and architecture
 - Put it anywhere (Better in a directory with subtitles, so as not to specify the path)